 At one point, sales were dictated by how fast a salesperson could drive a motorcycle between locations.

 Today, AB InBev needs to digitize all aspects of its business to be successful,” the AB InBev VP of Global Solutions Tassilo Festetics.

-AB InBev has entered into a deal with Microsoft in a bid to attain its transformation objective.
-As such, it is using Microsoft’s AI cognitive services, Azure Infrastructure, and the Microsoft M365.
+AB InBev has entered into a deal with Microsoft in a bid to transform itself.
+As such, it is using Microsoft’s AI cognitive services, Azure Infrastructure, and Microsoft M365.